Pauan/fable-getting-started/README.md

 * Download JavaScript libraries and then import them into F#

-* Use your project as an application in either a browser or Node.js
+* Run your project as an application in either a browser or Node.js

-* Distribute your project as a library which can be used in other projects

 Downloading the project
 =======================